ReMeLife/luki-api-gateway/README.md

 ---

-## 12. Contributing (Internal Only)
+## 12. Contributing

-- Branch naming: `gw/<feature>`
+We welcome contributions to the LUKi API Gateway!
+Please follow these guidelines:

+### Development Workflow
+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/your-feature`
+3. Make your changes and add tests
+4. Run the test suite: `pytest`
+5. Submit a pull request

+### Code Standards
+- Follow PEP 8 style guidelines
+- Add type hints for all functions
+- Write tests for new functionality
-- No hard-coded secrets; rely on env or Vault.
+- No hard-coded secrets; use environment variables
-- Keep OpenAPI schema updated (`/openapi.json` diff in CI).
+- Keep OpenAPI schema updated
-- PR requires 1 reviewer + green CI.
+- PR requires review + passing CI

 ---

 ## 13. License

-**Proprietary – All Rights Reserved**
-Copyright © 2025 Singularities Ltd / ReMeLife.
-Unauthorized copying, modification, distribution, or disclosure is strictly prohibited.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## 14. Support

+- **Documentation:** Check the `/docs` endpoint when running the server
+- **Issues:** Report bugs and feature requests via GitHub Issues
+- **Discussions:** Join community discussions for questions and ideas

 ---